All Episodes

 And, you know, I tip my hat to all the American Vietnam veterans.

-The problem was our leaders put them in a jar that was impossible to break out of a situation, and we lied and lied and lied.
+The problem was our leaders put them in a jar that was impossible to break out of, a situation.

 I believed all, you know, I'm 71 now.

-I believed many of these lies till I was you know, 53 and went to Vietnam.
+I believed many of these lies till I was, you know, 53 and went to Vietnam.

-Let me ask you about Walter Cronkite, because you mentioned him a couple of times, and you know, Operation Mockingbird was very prevalent then.
+Let me ask you about Walter Cronkite, because you mentioned him a couple of times.

-They successfully, you know, uh go down the line so that the CIA will keep them, you know, in the chair, and they appear to be, you know, oh, this war, you know, people are dying.
+Walter Cronkite, you know, just like all our prostitutes right now, they successfully, you know, go down the line so that the CIA will keep them, you know, in the chair.

-He knew William Colby of the CIA, who was running the CIA operations.
+He knew William Colby of the CIA who was running the CIA operations.

-He said admitted this to Congress.
+He admitted this to Congress.

 It was a torture program.